 Phil: Innova Systems were our SOLIDWORKS reseller at the time and I’d been very impressed with the support I’d received.
 Whenever I hit a brick wall with my design, I would jump on the phone and they would not only explain in detail how to solve my conundrum, they would also explain best-practice techniques to help me avoid future issues.
 They often advised on completely unrelated subjects (I had no prior knowledge of) to help me get more out of the software, which was great.

 During my time at that company, I took a few training courses at Innova Systems, such as the Weldments and Essentials courses.
 This gave me a decent level of knowledge on these subjects that I could put into practice.

 I was made redundant in 2015, so I was looking for work and I remembered the friendliness and professionalism of the Innova team.
-I enjoyed time training there too, so I sent my CV through, asking if there were any openings in the technical support team.
+I enjoyed my training there, too, so I sent my CV in to see if there were any openings in the technical support team.
 I came in for an interview a couple of days later and got the job.
 When I arrived I thought I was pretty good at SOLIDWORKS, “maybe an 8/10”, I said when asked, but the reality was a little different.
 I was really good at certain things that I did regularly in my old job, such as Sheet Metal etc, but as I progressed, experienced the full range of products and features and listened to advice from my new colleagues, I soon saw there was loads to learn.

 Innova: How did you go about expanding your knowledge?